Units of twisted group rings and their correlations to classical group rings: Method to describe

-The second statement is a direct consequence of \cite[Theorem 2.1., Lemma 3.1., Proposition 3.3.]{JPdRRZ} (or \cite{EricAngel2}) which altogether\footnote{The fact that a free-by-free group has cohomological dimension at most $2$ is also needed.} asserts that: if $A$ is a finite dimensional semisimple $\Q$-algebra, $\mc{O}$ an order in $A$ then $\mc{U}(\mc{O})$ is commensurable to a direct product of free-by-free groups if and only the simple quotients of $A$ are either a field, totally definite quaternion algebra or $\Ma_2(D)$ with $D$ in a list of certain quadratic imaginary extensions of $\Q$ or certain quaternion algebras over totally real number fields.
-In particular the property "commensurable with a direct product of free-by-free groups" is fully determined by the form of the simple components.
-However if $[\alpha]$ is in the image of (\ref{inflation map for times C2n}), then Thus the set of isomorphism types of simple quotients of $\Q^{\alpha}[G\times C_2^n]$ is the same as for $\Q^{\alpha}[G]$.
+Next, for the second statement, let $A$ be a finite dimensional semisimple $\Q$-algebra and $\mc{O}$ an order in $A$.
+The desired statement is a direct consequence of the fact that `$\U( \mc{O})$ commensurable with a direct product of free-by-free groups' is fully determined by the type of the simple components of the algebra $A$, as follows from \cite[Theorem 2.1]{JPdRRZ}.
+For instance, \cite[Lemma 3.1. \& Proposition 3.3.]{JPdRRZ} (or \cite{EricAngel2}) yields that\footnote{To conclude this it is used that free groups are exactly the groups with cohomological dimension one \cite{Sta,SwanVCD}.
+Due to this free-by-free groups have virtual cohomological dimension at most two which is the content of \cite[Section 3]{JPdRRZ}.} the property holds if and only if the simple quotients of $A$ are either a field, a totally definite quaternion algebra or a matrix algebra $\Ma_2(D)$ with $D$ in a list of certain quadratic imaginary extensions of $\Q$ or certain quaternion algebras over totally real number fields.
+However if $[\alpha]$ is in the image of (\ref{inflation map for times C2n}), then Thus the isomorphism types of simple quotients of $\Q^{\alpha}[G\times C_2^n]$ is the same as for $\Q^{\alpha}[G]$.